 Besides a sociological explanation, in our view, there are some bottlenecks on both the methodological and business practice.

 Our attention to the methodological approach in connection with microfinance market started soon after the release (2010) of Basel III document on the regulations of microfinance activities in view of the monitor and supervise the uncontrolled growth of the sector.
 Why we have investigated this segment of the market?
 Because MFI, Rural Banks, People Banks and Grass Roots Organizations are the main vehicles for the journey to financial inclusion; hence, knowing their markets along with the way they run business is a necessary step for technologists who have to design a suitable model.

 On the matter we have published “Suggestions for designing new credit models”, Microfinance Gateway, 06/2011, which has been rated among the first five most read documents in 2011)

 Then, Basel III has updated above document and introduced an element of transparency with positive effects for both investors and donors because they can properly plan the interventions.
 Besides, the document has made a distinction between “unserved and underserved customers”, which is very useful for market segmentation purposes, serving MFI decision makers to distinguish interventions for poverty matters tout-court and start-up and grow-businesses.

-However, the micro finance’s decision makers haven’t yet updated the way of doing business in line with SDGs and most likely in the battlefield there are two armies guided by the culture legacy and the culture supremacy, respectively, belonging by Financiers and Technologists.
+However, the micro finance’s decision makers haven’t yet updated the way of doing business in line with SDGs and most likely in the battlefield, there are two armies guided by the cultural legacy and the cultural supremacy, respectively, belonging by Financiers and Technologists.